 Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

-Vegan Options at Dotori Cafe in Seoul, South Korea
+Vegan Options at Dotori Cafe in Seoul (Ghibli-Inspired Cafe)

 Dotori Cafe in Seoul now has two locations.
-I went to the Dotori in Yongsan, but the new location in Jongno also has the same vegan options on the menu!
+I went to the Dotori location in Yongsan, but their new Jongno branch offers the same vegan menu options.

-While Dotori Cafe is not a vegan or vegetarian cafe, they offer more vegan options than I’ve seen at other non-vegan cafes.
+While Dotori Cafe is not a vegan or vegetarian cafe, it has more plant-based options than most non-vegan cafe I’ve tried in Korea.

 For all-vegan dessert cafes in Seoul, check out my vegan recommendations in Seoul blog post.